How you can throw a garden party this summer like the pros

 Will it be a garden tea party with girlfriends or more like a BBQ with lots of family round?
 Do you fancy trying an 80s themed party with an 80s tribute band?
 Once you know what type of party you are having, it is easy to plan the rest of the party arrangements.
 If you wanted something a little different from a BBQ, then you might consider getting something like a pizza oven – I recently bought one for personal use (our family love having pizza night on a Saturday) after looking at reviews for the best outdoor pizza oven.
 We get so much use out of it and it brings us closer together for a family meal.
 Imagine having homemade pizzas cooked to perfection in a pizza oven?
 It would make a change for most people I’m sure.
-You could have a look at a Uuni Pizza Oven from Cuckooland to give you an idea of the styles available.
+You could even have a look at a Uuni Pizza Oven from Cuckooland to give you an idea of the styles available.

 Have a backup plan

 We live in the UK, so the chances are that you might need a backup plan.
 You could consider getting something like a marquee outside if it is going to be a little damp outside.
 If it is forecast for torrential rain, then it might be a good idea to take things inside.
 So just make sure that you have enough seating if the worst does happen.
 You could always cook the food outside under a shelter if needed, while the guests relax inside.